What we believe about our faith

 It is the same with the process of metamorphosis, to which Paul refers in Romans 12:2.
 Do not be conformed to this world but be transformed (metamorphoo) by the renewing of your mind.
 The Greek work metamorphoo refers to the process by which a caterpillar enters into the darkness of the cocoon in order to emerge, eventually, changed almost beyond recognition.
 Through the process of metamorphosis, the caterpillar transcends its previous existence to take on a completely different form with a completely different set of capacities.
 The caterpillar's transformation seems to have little to do with cognitive understanding about the process of metamorphosis; something more primal and God-ordained is at work.

 Both the formation of the embryo in its mother's womb and the transformation of a caterpillar in the cocoon are natural phenomena in the physical world but there is also something about it that is a God-thing.
-These metaphors place the process of spiritual transformation squarely in the category that we call mystery—something outside the range of normal human activity and understanding that can only be understood through divine revelation and brought about by divine activity.
+These metaphors place the process of spiritual transformation squarely in the category we call mystery—something outside the range of normal human activity and understanding that can only be understood through divine revelation and brought about by divine activity.

 In fact, everything we affirm as central to our Christian faith is somewhere in Scripture referred to as a mystery.
 The mystery of God (I Corinthians 2:1)…We are servants and stewards of God's mysteries (I Corinthians 4:1)…The mystery of God's will (Ephesians 1:9), the mystery of Christ (Ephesians 3:4)…the mystery of the Gospel (Ephesians 6:19), the mystery of marriage which is applied to Christ and the Church (Ephesians 5:31, 32)…the mystery of Christ in you, the hope of glory (Colossians 1:27)...God's mystery which is Christ himself (Colossians 2:2)…the mystery of the faith (I Timothy 3:9)… just to name a few.

 If we are not comfortable with mystery, we are not comfortable with the very gospel we preach.
-The journey of transformation requires some measure of willingness to relinquish control and give ourselves over to a process that we cannot fully understand nor can we predict the outcome.
+The journey of transformation requires some measure of willingness to relinquish control and give ourselves over to a process we cannot fully understand nor can we predict the outcome.
 We know we will be more like Christ but we cannot predict exactly what the person of Christ lived in and through us will look like or where it will take us.

 The Role of Spiritual Disciplines

 While we cannot transform ourselves into the image of Christ, we can create the conditions in which spiritual transformation takes place.
 This is where spiritual practices come in.
 Spiritual practices are not ways to make brownie points with God or to prove our spiritual superiority to others.
 They are not a self-help program by which we take control of our journey and change ourselves.
-Rather, spiritual disciplines are concrete activities that we engage in in order to make ourselves available for the work that only God can do.
+Rather, spiritual disciplines are concrete activities that we engage in in order to make ourselves available for the work only God can do.

 This is what Paul is referring to when he appeals to the Christians in Rome to "present your bodies as a living sacrifice, holy and acceptable to God, which is your spiritual worship."
-(Romans 12:1) He is saying that we can be intentional about creating the conditions for transformation by engaging disciplines that help us surrender ourselves to God –not just in theory but in reality.
+(Romans 12:1) He is saying we can be intentional about creating the conditions for transformation by engaging disciplines that help us surrender ourselves to God –not just in theory but in reality.
 As Richard Foster describes it, "[Spiritual] disciplines are the main way we offer our bodies up to God as a living sacrifice.
 We are doing what we can do with our bodies, our minds, our hearts.
 God then take this simple offering of ourselves and does with it what we cannot do, producing within us deeply ingrained habits of love and peace and joy in the Holy Spirit."
 (Renovare Perspective, April 1999)

 The Necessity of Community